Azure-Samples/storage-queue-dotnet-pop-receipt/README.md

 ## Sample App: Image Upload and Face Recognition using Face API from Azure Cognitive Services

+In this sample app, we assume that the user has a number of photos in a local folder that needs to be uploaded as blobs, and using Face API each person's age in the the photos are estimated and added to a table as an entity.
+We will be tracking the completion of this process in a queue and a backend worker would ideally later on pick the messages from queue to go through failed processes.

 Here is a quick walktrough of the sample:

 1. Create the queue if not created already